jacobcantwell/amazon-lightsail-minecraft/README.md

 ## Securing Minecraft

 The names and ids of players can be discovered in the Minecraft server console when the players first join the server.

+### Server Properties

+`server.properties` is the file that stores all the settings for a multiplayer server for both Java and Bedrock editions.
+For more details see: https://minecraft.fandom.com/wiki/Server.properties

 ### OP - Operator Status Permission List

 When settting up a server you need to edit a json file to grant a user operator status.
 The /op command can be used by existing operators to give other players operator status.
 When a player has been granted operator status, they can run game commands such as changing the gamemode, time, weather, etc.